How to Make Roasted Tomatoes in the Air Fryer

 Do I need to deseed the tomatoes?

 No, it’s not necessary.
-I leave the seeds in because they help the tomatoes stay juicy and prevent them from drying out or burning.
-If you prefer seedless, you can scoop them out after roasting.
+I leave the seeds in because they help keep the tomatoes juicy and prevent them from drying out too much in the air fryer.
+If you prefer seedless tomatoes, you can scoop the seeds out after roasting.

 No peeling required!
 Just rinse, dry, and slice before adding them to the air fryer.